11 Things to Do in Creemore, Ontario

 1. Visit the Creemore Brewery

 One of the main attractions that draws people to Creeore is the brewery.
-Most people are familiar with the beer, since you can find it in LCBO stores.
+Most people are familiar with the Creemore Springs beer, since you can find it in LCBO stores.
+Whether you’re a fan of the beer, I recommend popping in here.

-• Shop their merchandise – they have T-shirts, socks, hats.
+- Shop their merchandise – they have T-shirts, socks, hats.
 I found some good gifts for my husband here.
-They make good unique Canadian gifts and souvenirs
+They make good, unique Canadian gifts and souvenirs; perfect for someone who enjoys their beer, or someone who embraces the ‘support local’ movement.

 2. Check out Ontario’s smallest jail!

 The Creemore Jail was built in 1892, and is the smallest jail in Ontario.
-(There is some debate as to whether it’s the smallest in the continent.)
+(There is some debate as to whether it’s the smallest jail in the whole continent.)

 Pro Tip: The jail is very close to the main street, just a block away.
 So on a nice day, you could walk there.
-There’s also a lovely garden behind it, which you can enjoy in the warm monts
+There’s also a lovely garden behind it, which you can enjoy in the warmer months

 3. Go inside the Historic Creemore Log Cabin

-The cabin hasn’t been in this location forever – it was moved here in order to create easy public access to explore it (presumably, people come to see the jail – now they have the log cabin to check out too.)
+As I mentioned, the cabin hasn’t been in this location forever – it was moved here in order to create easy public access to explore it (presumably, people come to see the jail – now they have the log cabin to check out to!)

 You can read about how and why they moved the cabin, and the story behind it here.